“Just a slight stiffness coming on.” Bond, On her Majesty’s Secret Service

 There’s the toboggan simulator, which looks like neither of the two from the film.
 It’s a bit of rubbish really.
 There is rubbish here.
 The souvenir shop is rubbish, the perfunctory Bond cap, the arbitrary Bond Snowglobe, a flimsy over priced coffee mug.

 There’s a magazine that looks like a panini sticker album from the early 80’s.
-Sadly no book by Charles Helfenstein on the making of the movie, (apparently the bible on such matters) or any original artwork.
+Sadly no book by Charles Helfenstein on the making of the movie, apparently the bible on such matters.
+However, you can find it available through Amazon.

 Well..how about it?

 Back down in Birg, the skywalk takes you round the edificial facias.
 This is free, yet inside you pay through the nose for a shot of grappa.
 It got the juices flowing, the rest of the day, the missus and I got suitably sloshed at the foot of the slopes, with a bottle of Gewurztraminer in typically Brit-abroad fashion.
 We talked about how logistically we could get married in Bond land.